-In accordance with Colorado Revised Statute (C.R.S.) § 24-7.5-101, state institutions of higher education are authorized to employ Police Officers to provide law enforcement and property protection for the institution employing the officers and to perform other police, emergency planning, community safety, and administrative functions as may be deemed necessary.
-The Board of Regents has delegated authority to the University Police Department to enforce University rules and regulations, as well as state laws.
-University Police Officers have full police authority on all properties owned or controlled by the University, and may exercise their police authority while off campus, pursuant to C.R.S. § 16-3-110, Intergovernmental agreement with the City of Aurora Police Department.
+In accordance with Colorado Revised Statute (C.R.S.) § 24-7.5-101, state institutions of higher education are authorized to employ Police Officers to provide law enforcement and property protection for the institution, and perform other police, emergency planning, community safety, and administrative functions as may be deemed necessary.
+The Board of Regents has delegated authority to the University Police Department to enforce university rules and regulations, as well as state laws.
+University Police Officers have full police authority on all properties owned or controlled by the university, and may exercise their police authority while off campus, pursuant to C.R.S. § 16-3-110, Intergovernmental agreement with the City of Aurora Police Department.
 The City of Aurora has authorized University Police to issue summons and complaints for any violation of the Aurora Municipal Code.